aaronchen0316/cgcnn_hoip/README.md

 - Train CGCNN model from scratch using only HOIP data
 - Apply transfer learning, using pre-trained model and HOIP data
 - Test the performance of a different loss function

+Please download and extract the tarball provided from the dataset source.
+Use the hoip_band_gap.csv(renamed to id_prop.csv) and atom_init.json file by moving it into the folder with all the cif files.